-On 29 June 1915, he married Emma Jean Perry (1891-1971).
-They had five sons and one daughter.
+On 29 June 1915, he married Emma Jean Perry (1891-1971) and they had five sons and one daughter.
 He was a member of the Canadian Press Association, Manitoba Bar Society, Masons (Deloraine Lodge No. 40, Morden Lodge No. 13), and Manitoba Curling Association.
 His recreations included curling and golf.
 He was the leader of the Deloraine Band and a member of the Deloraine Male Quartet.
 In 1922 he was instrumental in the founding of the Deloraine Memorial Hospital.
 He served as a member of the Morden Hospital Board from 1942 to 1969 and became an Honorary Life Member thereof in 1970.
 He was the first Chairman of the Manitoba Health Advisory Commission and a member of the Joint Hospital Accreditation Commission from 1951 to 1956.
 In 1960 he received the George Findlay Stephens Memorial Award in recognition of his service to hospitals in Canada, the Kinsmen Award of Merit (1958), and the Manitoba Golden Boy Award (1968).

 Birth and marriage registrations, Manitoba Vital Statistics.